NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_unidirectional-chap.rst

 .. important::

-   For Data ONTAP the use of CHAP authentication requires that TCP port 22 (SSH) is available on the cluster management LIF.
+   For ONTAP the use of CHAP authentication requires that TCP port 22 (SSH) is available on the cluster management LIF.
 A SSH connection, from the driver to the storage system, is required to set the credentials on the appropriate iSCSI initiator.
 For E-Series